US Medical Staff & Dr. Henri Hekking

 First, the USN personnel.
 Two of them were physicians: CDR William Epstein and LT Clement Burroughs.
 The others were Pharmacist’s Mates.
 Burroughs and two of the PMs (PM2c Eugene Orth & Lowell Swart) were left at the Bicycle Camp when the others departed and were liberated from there.
 CDR Epstein and the other three PMs were part of the Tharp Party.
 Pharmacist’s Mate 3rd class Dale Cooper died of complications of Tropical Ulcer in SEP 43 at the 100 Kilo Camp.
 Pharmacist’s Mate 2nd class Alois Kopp was trans-shipped to Saigon after THR completion.
 Dr. Epstein and PM2c Raymond Day stayed with the main Tharp Party throughout their captivity.

 Of the 26 TXNG medical staff, two were evacuated from Java with the AAF and were not taken prisoner.
-However, PFC William Fraser remained with the Pacific Theater and is listed as KIA in New Guinea in DEC 45 (post-war).
-The exact circumstances of his death (plane crash?) are not fully documented.
-Similarly, the post-Java military career of PFC Harold James in not well documented.
+However, PFC William Fraser remained with the Pacific Theater and is listed as KIA when the B-17 on which he was serving as a gunner was shot down over Rabal in Jan 1943.
+The post-Java military career of PFC Harold James in not well documented.
 He eventually retired from the USAF as a Master Sergeant.

 Of the 26 TXNG medical staff POWs, 18 were part of the Tharp Party; 3 with Fitzsimmons and 3 with Zeigler.
 One of the Fz Party members was left in Singapore and worked the TBR at Hintok: PVT Herman Wilhite.
 Unlike the majority of the Hintok group, he was not returned to Singapore but was apparently liberated from one of the camps in Thailand.
 The other two members of the Fz Party (PFC Walter Guzzy and PVT Jesse Butler) were trans-shipped to Saigon.